ndevenish/Blender_ioEDM/_sources/EDM_Specification.md.txt

 This link was derived by observing numeric correlation and testing the hypothesis on every existing .edm file.
 It appears to be correct.

-Let's move away from this unhappy state of affairs and examine the vertex
+Let's examine the vertex data:
-data:

     VERTEXDATA :=
       uint    count;